Oc8369/BTH-014-Software-Test-Project/README.md

 ### Run the Test

-If you want to run the test scripts on your own OS and Python version to generate additional comparison files:
+If you want to run the test codes on your own OS and Python version to generate additional comparison files:

 On Windows: